armory/spinnaker-kustomize-patches/README.md

 If using this repository to directly manage a Spinnaker instance:

-* Namespace for the Spinnaker Operator is specified in script `deploy.sh`.
+* Namespace for the Spinnaker Operator is configured in script `deploy.sh`.
-* Namespace for Spinnaker and its infrastructure is specified in `kustomization.yml`.
+* Namespace for Spinnaker and its infrastructure is configured in `kustomization.yml`.
 * Store secret literals in `secrets/secrets.env` and secret files in `secrets/files`.
 * Comment/uncomment patches from `kustomization.yml`.
 * Deploy everything with `deploy.sh`.